-With American Horror Story: Freak Show over this week, we are hungry for anything and everything that will tide us over until each new episode.
-If you're watching the new season, chances are you're ready to be terrified, but we're bringing you plenty of ways to warm up your nightmares.
-Keep scrolling for a list of frightening novels that will help you relive the previous seasons and keep you excited for the current one.
+With American Horror Story: Freak Show over, we are hungry for anything and everything that will tide us over until the next season.
+If you watch, chances are you're ready to be terrified, but we're bringing you plenty of ways to warm up your nightmares.
+Keep scrolling for a list of frightening novels that will help you relive the previous seasons.

 Source: Facebook user AmericanHorrorStory